 When Does Group Therapy Occur?

 Group therapy typically happens in both inpatient facilities and outpatient programs.
-For inpatients or residential clients, the groups may meet a few times a week for an hour or two at a time within the facility.
+For inpatients or residential clients, the groups may meet within the facility a few times a week for an hour or two at a time.

 Open and Closed Sessions

 Be aware that groups may be opened or closed.
-Open groups are open to new participants who are allowed to come to those sessions at any time.
+Open groups are open to new participants who can attend those sessions anytime.
 On the other hand, closed sessions consist of only specific core members.
 They are invited to participate.

 It’s more likely to be a closed group in a residential facility, while open groups may be hosted in the community or at an outpatient facility.

 Understand the Benefits of a Group Therapy Program